A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

-Our findings raised an important question: Are GRN models enriched for canalizing functions solely because of the strong overabundance of nested canalizing functions, or is there broader evidence for canalization in general.
+Our findings raised an important question: Are biological networks enriched for canalizing functions solely because of the strong overabundance of nested canalizing functions, or is there broader evidence for canalization in general?
 To answer this, we relied on a broader mathematical definition of the biology-inspired concept of canalization, called collective canalization~\cite{Reichhardt}.
 Rather than focusing on single inputs that determine the output of a function regardless of the values of the remaining inputs, we studied the proportion of \emph{sets} of inputs that have this \emph{canalizing} ability.
-The recently introduced canalizing strength of a Boolean function summarizes this information in a single measure~\cite{kadelka2020collectively}.
-By comparing the canalizing strength of all identified non-canalizing update rules with 3 to 6 inputs (i.e., those with canalizing depth $=0$) with random non-canalizing Boolean functions, we found that even those update rules, non-canalizing according to the stringent definition, exhibited a higher level of collective canalization than expected (Fig.~\ref{fig:canalization}C).
+The recently introduced canalizing strength of a Boolean function summarizes this information in a single measure~\cite{kadelka2023collectively}.
+By comparing the canalizing strength of all identified non-canalizing update rules with 3 to 6 inputs (i.e., those with canalizing depth $0$) with random non-canalizing Boolean functions, we found that even those update rules, non-canalizing according to Kauffman's stringent definition of canalization~\cite{kauffman1974large}, exhibited a higher level of collective canalization than expected~(Fig.~\ref{fig:canalization}C).
+Published non-canalizing update rules also exhibited more than expected input redundancy (Fig.~\ref{fig:canalization}D), which is an alternative measure of collective canalization~\cite{gates2021effective}.